gary-rafferty/gary-rafferty.github.com/_posts/2021-01-08-Diversity-And-Inclusion.md

 ### Additional Resources

 Stepping back from the book, and looking more holistically at D&I, I have had a number of opportunities in the past year here in Zalando to improve my understanding and awareness of the topic.
-Diversity workshops helped to illustrate the benefits of building a diverse workforce.
+- Diversity workshops helped to illustrate the benefits of building a diverse workforce.
-UnBias (Unconscious Bias) training helped me to highlight any blind-spots by understanding how the brain processe information, and how that shortcut processing can lead to unconscious bias.
-Internal guilds and groups have helped to promote and share resources for betterment.
+- UnBias (Unconscious Bias) training helped me to highlight any blind-spots by understanding how the brain processes information, and how that shortcut-processing can lead to unconscious bias.
+- Internal guilds and groups have helped to promote and share resources for betterment.
-Company wide feedback surveys help us to understand how we are doing and to keep a finger on the culture and engagement pulse.
+- Company wide feedback surveys help us to understand how we are doing and to keep a finger on the culture and engagement pulse.

 For  those of you who feel like they (and their companies) could be doing more in this space, then the [Inclusive Leadership](https://www.amazon.co.uk/Inclusive-Leadership-Definitive-Developing-Executing/dp/1292112727/)